Dewieinns/Well_Depth/V2.0/README.md

 - Assembled new depth sensor ignoring A0 on ESP8266 entirely.
 Made new extension cable and hooked to both wells.
 Logging at 1m intervals.
 - Noticed I'm getting negative values returned when water depth sensor is removed entirely from water (Depth0 - shallow well)

+##### 2020-06-01
+- Ran out of water entirely.
+Lowest recording was 1203.
+Immediately went back up to 1724 (may have been from me moving sensor around looking down well)
+-- Suggest cut-off at 1700
+-- Suggest 1st stage warning of 6000
+-- Suggest 2nd stage warning of 3000
+-- Had 2000L of water delivered, range went from ~1972 to 19273. (difference of 17,301)

+##### 2020-06-11
+- Out of water again.
+Played with Thingboard ruleengine as alerts weren't getting sent out -- Had 2000Gallons of water delivered, range went from ~2001 to 18246. (difference of 16,245)

+##### 2020-08-19
+- Getting low on water, put in ~2400L of water.
+This equated to approximately 3 raw units per L of water on the gauge.
+-- 12203 - 4887 = 3.0483

+##### 2021-09-11
+- Migrated server to dewie-projects.ca, a cloud hosted server.
+This is due to receiving Starlink and no longer having an externally facing IP/issues encounterd with MQTT running over a cloudflare tunnel (not possible)

 ---
 ## ToDo